 Military personnel and their dependents stationed outside Contra Costa County and citizens living outside the U.S. would be voting by mail.

-First, locate your precinct table, sign in the roster, and receive your ballot.
+First, locate your precinct table by finding the line you should be in based on the first letter of your last name, sign in the roster, and receive your ballot.
 Second, mark your ballot and run it through the ballot scanner.

 How do I mark my ballot?